lydell/dual/readme.md

 you hold down the dual-role key longer than the timeout (which you probably do anyway).
 The timeout can be set via the `Dual.timeout` property.

+According to the above paragraph, if you combine a dual-role key with some other, non-comboKey within the timeout, that would result in both the combination _and_ the upKey.
+Right, I've already said that.
+However, that is not true.
+In reality, _only_ the upKey will be sent.

+The timeout actually takes care of one more thing.

+In the beginning of this section, I said that the first thing that happens when you press down a dual-role key is that {downKey down} is sent.
+That is actually not true. {downKey down} is not sent until the timeout has passed.
+That's why only the upKey is sent, and the combination does not occur, as described above.
+But why?
+Well, here we go:

+As mentioned under [Pros & Cons](#pros--cons), what makes it possible to combine a modifier key with another key is that the modifier only does something when held down.
+However, that is not true for _all_ modifiers.
+Take the Windows key for example.
+When released it opens the start menu (in fact, it is already a dual-role modifier key; a combination of a special modifier and an "open the start menu" key).
+Or the alt keys, which might show a hidden menu bar when released.

+Alright, what about those modifiers?
+Well, if you try to use them in dual-role keys, you will get trouble.
+For example, if you have combined the "w" and Windows keys, and you tap "w", you'd expect a "w", but instead the start menu is opened, and a "w" is typed in its search box.
+Ouch.

+That's why the downKey isn't sent down during the timeout.
+By doing so, {downKey up} is not sent if the dual-role key is released before the timeout has passed, and therefore does not interfere.
+Now you can type "w" again.
+If you wish to open the start menu, you have to hold the "w" key for longer than the timeout.

+But, wait again!
+So the dual-role key is not a modifier when held down until the timeout has passed?
+What about combinations with the comboKeys?
+The whole point of them was not having to hold the dual- role keys for longer than the timeout, right?
+Don't worry, the comboKeys force {downKey down} if the timeout hasn't passed.
+Yet a reason for comboKeys!

-The timeout also has another positive effect: If you ever change your mind half-way through a keyboard shortcut, that is, when holding a modifier down, you can just release it without worrying about having to clean up the upKey that was just sent.
+The timeout also has yet another positive effect: If you ever change your mind half-way through a keyboard shortcut—that is, when holding a modifier down—you can just release it without worrying about having to clean up the upKey that was just sent.

-And there's more!
+* * *

+Now, let's leave the timeout and move on.
 When typing quickly, sometimes you might press down several keys simultaneously for a short period of time.
 If one of them is a dual-role key, you're in trouble.
 For example, let's say you've combined the space and shift keys, and you want to type "Hello world!".
 You type this really quickly, so that the space bar happens to be down when you type "w".
 That would produce "HelloWorld!".

 The solution to this problem lies in its description.
-"Sometimes you might press down several keys simultaneously for a _short period of time._" Thus, let me introduce the "delay."
-It is in relationship with the comboKeys.
+"Sometimes you might press down several keys simultaneously for a _short period of time._" Thus, let me introduce the **"delay."** It is in relationship with the comboKeys.
 Now, the comboKeys have one more check to do.
 As before, they check if any dual-role keys are down.
 If so, they check how long time have elapsed since the were pressed down.
 If that time is shorter than the delay, release the downKey of the dual-role key in question